TaitoUnited/taito-cli/docs/manual/04-usage.md

 #### Installing additional tools to local Taito CLI image

-You can install additional tools to your local Taito CLI image like this:
+You can install additional tools to your local Taito CLI image:

 ```
 taito -r shell                             # Start shell as root user